bamblebam/credit-card-fraud-prediction/README.md

 </p>

 As it can be seen from the confusion matrix SVC and Logistic REgression are the best.
 Though Logistic regression has greater number of true positives.
+Upon using SMOTE Logistic regression performed lot better with an accuracy of 97.01% and the recall is 0.9137.